Public notaries at

 Over the years, the Instituto Olivares began to offer new services owing to its technical innovation.
 It was a time marked by high-contrast copies, reproductions made through the photographic process of developing, washing and drying of each copy, a time-consuming procedure that resulted in copies with white letters over a black background.

-Around the 1930s and 1940s, the Instituto Olivares incorporated several of José María Olivares's sons: Raúl, Sergio and Jorge Olivares.
+Around the 1930s and 1940s, the Instituto Olivares incorporated José María Olivares's sons: Raúl, Sergio and Jorge Olivares.
 At the same time, a number of branch offices were opened and additional services were made available, such as translation.
-In order to stay ahead of its competition, which offered copies of any kind, the Instituto Olivares employed experts on handwriting analysis to authenticate copies.
+In order to stay ahead of its competition, which offered copies of any kind, the Instituto Olivares have experts on handwriting analysis to authenticate copies.

-These experts were then replaced by notaries, who have since then certified copies on the spot, thus allowing to further expedite the procedure.
+These experts were then replaced by public notaries, who certified copies at the moment, that allow us to get a quicker process.

 Over time, the Instituto Olivares has consolidated in its main offices at Uruguay 580.
 Today, the Instituto Olivares is managed by the grandsons of José María Olivares: Diego María Olivares, engineer, and Hernán María Olivares, architect.